Course Title: Creative Practice Research

 Overview of Learning Activities

 This course is designed to be as flexible as possible to meet the requirements of a candidate cohort variously located around the world.
-This course will be offered through a scaffolded series of online seminars and workshops with a face-to-face workshop aligned with each PRS for location specific candidates.
+This course will be offered through a scaffolded series of online seminars and workshops.
 In the course you will have the opportunity to participate in peer-to-peer presentations, discussions, and conversations and to engage with a number of guest presenters.
 You will be asked to undertake your own independent research in creative practice research methods as well as to critically review, analyse, and reflect upon a range of material pertaining to creative practice research including exemplar dissertations, examination exhibitions and presentations, creative practice research literature, pre-recorded lectures and panel discussions.
 Throughout the course you will be able to develop your research project through the production and presentation of written and visual material.

 Overview of Learning Resources